 There are other side effects you are more likely to experience that are usually mild.
 They can include:

 - soreness, swelling, and redness around the injection site

 2. Rotavirus Vaccine (RV)

-Hepatitis A is an acute liver disease caused by the hepatitis A virus, lasting from a few weeks to several months.
-Hep A vaccination is recommended for all children starting at age 1 year.
-It should be given in two shots, 6 months apart.
-It is also recommended for travelers to certain countries.
+Hepatitis A is an acute liver disease caused by the hepatitis A virus.
+Symptoms can last from a few weeks to several months.
+The CDC recommends a hepatitis A vaccination for all children between their 1st and 2nd birthdays.
+It should be given in two shots, six months apart.

 4. Meningococcal Vaccine (MCV)